 - Appropriate clothing and footwear

-- A ploytunnel (subject to a approval by the committee)
+- A polytunnel (subject to a approval by the committee)

 Your rent covers the cost of the plot, membership of the National Allotments Association and entitles you to use the water supply, however please use this sparingly as it is on a metered connection which is paid for quarterly.

 Having an allotment requires commitment.
-It often seems like a good idea to provide for yourself and your family, however the enthusiasm for this can sometimes wane, particularly if you like to take day trips with your family instead of coming to the allotment on nice (and not so nice) days.
+It often seems like a good idea to provide for yourself and your family, however the enthusiasm for this can sometimes wane, particularly if you like to take day trips with your family instead of coming to the allotment on nice (and not so nice) days and your plot becomes weedier with every passing day that it is not being looked after.

 But, what will you get in return?